Grow a Beautiful Basketful of

 From the garden of the late, beloved, old-timey tomato grower Millard Murdock.

-One of the finest tasting cherry tomatoes in existence, the name of this marvelous German heirloom cutie means Little Blond Head or Little Blond Girl.
-The big leafy plant produces thousands of ½" grape-size sparkling yellow-gold cherry tomatoes in phenomenal clusters of 30 fruits per bunch!
+One of the finest tasting small cherry/currant tomatoes in existence, the name of this marvelous German heirloom cutie means Little Blond Head or Little Blond Girl.
+The big leafy plant produces thousands of œ" grape-size sparkling yellow-gold cherry tomatoes in phenomenal clusters of 30 fruits per bunch!
 Delightfully sweet with a citrusy finish, this is the one to try with children who don't think they like tomatoes.

 No cracking, with great disease resistance, this little sweetie grows anywhere and produces right up until frost.
 Challenging to pronounce, really easy to eat.

-Not a cherry, the 4 ounce round red to 3" fruits have a rich silky texture and grow in great abundance on potato leafed vines.
+Not a cherry, the medium size 4 ounce round red to 3" fruits have a rich silky texture and grow in great abundance on potato leafed vines.

 This marvelous early ripening fruit has an unmatched, spectacular deep red hue--juicy with an intense lingering flavor.
 Extremely high production!